MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Approach

 Our patch-group-wise target normalization generalizes the original patch-wise normalization; specifically, when all bands are grouped into a single set, it reduces to the original strategy used in \cite{he2021,wang2022b,hong2024,nedungadi2024,velazquez2025}.

-We find that applying patch-group-wise normalization with well-chosen spectral groups $g \in \mathcal{G}_m$, composed of highly correlated bands, yields strong performance.
-As shown in \cref{sec:ablation}, this target normalization allows joint-token fusion to match—and sometimes even surpass—the performance of token-based fusion, while being significantly more computationally efficient.
+We find that applying patch-group-wise normalization with well chosen groups $g \in \mathcal{G}_m$, composed of highly correlated bands, yields strong performance.
+As shown in \cref{sec:ablation}, this target normalization allows joint-token fusion to rival with token-based fusion, while being significantly more computationally efficient.

-\paragraph{Masking.} Another aspect that must be adapted to heterogeneous data is the masking strategy.
-Our goal is to maintain a fixed masking ratio within the token sets processed by each encoder and decoder.
-However, in the case of heterogeneous modalities, it remains ambiguous how this masking should be applied across the different token sets.

-We choose a two-stage approach: (i) applying structured masking over modality, spatial, and temporal dimensions, and (ii) performing an unstructured adjustment to meet an overall masking ratio of 75\%.
-Full details and comparisons with masking strategies from previous works are given in SM \cref{sm:masking}.
+\paragraph{Masking.} We choose a two-stage masking approach: (i) structured masking over modality, spatial, and temporal dimensions, and (ii) unstructured adjustment to meet an overall masking ratio of 75\%.
+We provide the full details as well as a comparison with previous works in SM \cref{sm:masking}.